nickdrummond/star-wars-ontology/readme.md

 A hand-built [OWL ontology](docs/benefits.md) focused on events and covering characters, places and things in the films and TV series.

 [Browse the ontology](https://star-wars-ontology.up.railway.app/) on railway.app
-(first page may take a second to load as its using free tier hosting).
-This currently only displays asserted content.
+This currently only displays asserted content and DL queries.

 [![Investigating_the_World_Between_Worlds](docs/ontology-browser.png)](http://star-wars-ontology.up.railway.app/individuals/1184063215/)